Kitty O'Neil (dancer): Personal life

 In 1873, Kitty O'Neil married Ed Power who, with song-and-dance man Frank Kerns, kept a saloon catering to the theatrical profession at the corner of Crosby and Prince Streets in lower Manhattan.
 Power died of tuberculosis in 1878, after which Kitty married Harry Kernell, a Philadelphia-born comedian who, together with his brother John, was another celebrated Pastor trouper.
 Kitty had two children by Kernell, neither of whom survived infancy.
 She and Kernell divorced in 1887.
 After O'Neil retired to Buffalo, she became the manager of the Alhambra Theater and in 1892 married saloonkeeper Alfred Pettie.
 She died in 1893 of peritonitis and nephritis following an unsuccessful abdominal operation for an unspecified "female complaint" and kidney problems.
 She was buried in Buffalo's Holy Cross cemetery.

 Kitty's "Champion Jig"

-Kitty's reputation as the premier sand jigger of her day inspired the composition of "Kitty O'Neil's Champion," an elaborate seven-part sand jig that first appeared in Ryan's Mammoth Collection, a popular tune book published in Boston in 1882.
-Kitty's "Champion Jig" incorporated an earlier two-part straight jig called "Kitty O'Neil," which, as it was first published c.
-1869 before Kitty the dancer came to prominence, may have been named for the earlier Kitty O'Neil, the singer.
+Kitty's reputation as the premier sand jigger of her day inspired the composition of "Kitty O'Neil's Champion", an elaborate seven-part sand jig that first appeared in Ryan's Mammoth Collection, a popular tune book published in Boston in 1882.
+Kitty's "Champion Jig" incorporated an earlier two-part straight jig called "Kitty O'Neil", which, as it was first published around 1869 before Kitty the dancer came to prominence, may have been named for the earlier Kitty O'Neil, the singer.